 Chukchi People in Siberia were the first to have these dogs as pets.
 Ancient Arctic hunters, these double-coated beauties are only suited for cold climates.

 A friendly, affectionate breed, the Husky does well with kids and other pets.
 A traditional working dog, this fur-baby is ready to learn tricks, perform tasks, and play sports.

-This ancient dog breeds comes from Siberia.
+These ancient dog breeds come from Siberia.
 Named for a nomadic tribe of people, the Samoyed has many characteristics of that tribe.
-Given the chance, these dogs will roam for miles.
+Given a chance, these dogs will roam for miles.

 These beautiful pups are friendly and loyal.
 Dogs of this breed love kids, neighbors, and other animals.
 Energetic and playful, they make a great dog for a large family.

 A true dog, these dynamite love to chase, bark, dig and chew.
 They need to stay busy to keep these habits from becoming too destructive and out of control.